 Is it not painstakingly obvious?
 We treat others by how we judge ourselves.
 And what right do we have to judge others if we are not to judge ourselves?
 As Paul put it again, “I care very little if I am judged by you or by any human court; indeed, I do not even judge myself.
 My conscience is clear, but that does not make me innocent.
 It is the Lord who judges me.
 Therefore judge nothing before the appointed time; wait until the Lord comes.
 He will bring to light what is hidden in darkness and will expose the motives of the heart.”
 (1 Corinthians 4:3-5) God is the final judge.

 Horizontal Judgment.
 We are given the moral responsibility to identify, assess, discern and judge each situation case-by-case, especially the moral and spiritual weight of it; where in a particular moment a person, secular or Christian, may exhibit immoral/non-Christian behaviour that strives against the “fruits” of true conversion or any salvific signifiers that they are being called by God (Galatians 5:22-25), perhaps unconsciously or impetuously; but this does not affirm condemnation, it just shows that a person is living a life that may lead to condemnation if left unresolved, not that they are condemned absolutely.
-For if so, we nullify the apostolic teachings to forgive, comfort, and love apostates who once stood utterly depraved and returned to the faith, so they are not overwhelmed with sorrow (2 Corinthians 2:6-8; James 5:15-16, 19-20).
+For if so, we nullify the apostolic teachings to forgive, comfort, and love those who once stood utterly depraved as apostates and returned to the faith, so they are not overwhelmed with sorrow (2 Corinthians 2:6-8; James 5:15-16, 19-20).
 Or did I miss the memo when assumptions took charge of the facts?
 C.S.
 Lewis was bang on in saying, “When a man who accepts the Christian doctrine lives unworthily of it, it is much clearer to say he is a bad Christian than to say he is not a Christian.”

 It is our proper worship to suffer, endure, and persevere for those who struggle with sin, to love and lead them out of evil so they will not suffer loss or be scathed by the flames, so to speak (1 Corinthians 3:15, 4:11-13; Matthew 18:7-9; Romans 8:16-17).
 Since we are all capable of sin – and we all sin – a person’s salvation is an assessment of potential based on evidence, such as a lack of perseverance, and we ought to treat it as such.
 It’s a probabilistic assertion, not a truth claim.